fspaolo/mywebsite/content/work/research.md

 ![Image](/img/ice_sheet_change.png)

 State-of-the-art surface elevation-change time series for the majority of the Antarctic Ice Sheet since 1985 to present, estimated from six satellite missions (Geosat, ERS-1, ERS-2, Envisat, ICESat and CryoSat-2).
-This allows us to study decadal and multi-decadal trends as well as short-term variability at fine spatial resolution; roviding an invaluable dataset for advancing ice-sheet data assimilation efforts into climate models and for disentangling the causal mechanisms responsible for ice-sheet mass change.
+This allows us to study decadal and multi-decadal trends as well as short-term variability at fine spatial resolution; providing an invaluable dataset for advancing ice-sheet data assimilation efforts into climate models and for disentangling the causal mechanisms responsible for ice-sheet mass change.

 ## MEaSUREs ITS_LIVE